petrspelos/Amnesia-code-standard/README.md

     * [Debug actions](#debug-actions)
     * [For loop](#for-loop)
     * [Event initialization](#event-initialization)
+## Custom Story structure
+The directory of a custom story should contain all non-empty folders needed for the full and intended playthrough of the mod.

+These folders must (according to this standard) mirror Amnesia: The Dark Descent's internal folder structure.
+That is **lowercase letters of the English alphabet** and an underscore `_` for word separation.

+### File naming
+:warning: **Failure to understand this section might lead to game-breaking bugs!**

+When loading custom stories, Amnesia follows the alphabetical order of the custom story's folder names.
+Let's assume we have the following custom story folders inside Amnesia's `custom_stories` directory:

+`A_CustomStory`
+`B_CustomStory`
+`C_CustomStory`

+No matter what their name inside `custom_story_settings.cfg` is, they will be loaded in that order.
+That is Alphabetically according to their folder names.

+If `A_CustomStory` has a map called `Cellar.map` and `B_CustomStory` has a map of the same name inside its folder, `A_CustomStory/maps/Cellar.map` might be loaded even for `B_CustomStory`.

+To avoid this issue, a unique custom story prefix is recommended for all custom assets.
+This prefix can be derived from the project's name, or it can be completely random, it does, however, need to be unique enough to minimize a chance of a different custom story having files of the same name.

+An example prefix for a custom story called `The Adventures of Phill` might be `TAoP` and the custom files might be something like `TAoP_Village.map`, `TAoP_Dialogue01_Kate_00.ogg`, etc.

+This standard demands a use of a single prefix for **all custom files.**

 ## extra_english.lang
 The "extra_english.lang" file should adhere to the common XML schema rules.
 The main tag names must be typed in all capital letters.